ramajoballester/sensus-loci/README.md

 pip install -e .
 ```

-After installing mmdetection3d, install sensus-loci.
+After installing mmdetection3d, install perception_manager.
 To do so, go back to the root directory of the project:

 ```
 cd ..